 When you’re self-employed, it can be difficult to look toward the future when you’re trying to build your business in the here and now.
 However, this doesn’t mean you should brush off your retirement savings for a future date.
 In fact, the longer you push off your savings, the less you will have to enjoy your senior years.
-At The Retirement Advantage (TRA), our self-employed retirement plans are designed to provide all of the advantages of a corporate plan without hurting your delicately balanced bottom line.
+At The Retirement Advantage (TRA), our self-employed retirement plans and TPA solutions are designed to provide all of the advantages of a corporate plan without hurting your delicately balanced bottom line.
 We can help make sense of the plans to help you make the best choice.

 Self-employed individuals and businesses employing only the owner, partners and spouses have several options for tax-advantaged retirement savings: an individual 401(k), a SEP IRA, a SIMPLE IRA or a profit-sharing plan.
 Each option has distinct features and amounts that can be contributed to the plan each year.
-Use the Individual 401(k) Contribution Comparison to estimate the potential contribution that can be made to an individual 401(k) as compared to a profit-sharing, SIMPLE, or SEP plan for 2014.
+Use the Individual 401(k) Contribution Comparison to estimate the potential contribution that can be made to an individual 401(k) as compared to a profit-sharing, SIMPLE, or SEP plan for 2023.Solo 401(k) Calculator

 What is a Solo 401(k) plan?